blueschistrocks/bikesharing/README.md

-# Bikesharing
+# Bike Sharing Analysis

 ### Purpose
-The purpose of this Bike Share analysis is to evaluate the effectiveness of the New York City Citi Bike Share program to determine how a similar program Des Moines, Iowa might work.
+The purpose of this Bike Share analysis is to evaluate the effectiveness of the New York City Citi Bike Share program to determine how a similar program in Des Moines, Iowa might work.

 ### Deliverable 1
 Using Python and Pandas, I converted the "tripduration" column in the 201908-citibike-tripdata.csv from an integer to a datetime datatype to get the time in hours, minutes, and seconds (00:00:00).
 After the conversion I exported the resulting Dataframe to a CSV file 201908-citibike-tripdata(mod).csv.
 Below is a clip of the code used to covert the column and the resulting converted column.